 No. Applying for scholarships is separate.
 However, many scholarships could require you to complete the FAFSA.
 For information about scholarships, visit our scholarships page or contact the academic department that corresponds to your major.

-You must reapply for financial aid each year.
+You must apply for financial aid each year.
 Changes in federal regulations, educational costs and your family circumstances make it necessary to evaluate your eligibility annually.
 To continue your eligibility, you also must meet Satisfactory Academic Progress guidelines.
-You may complete a renewal FAFSA on the web as early as Jan.
-1 of each year at fafsa.gov.
+You may complete a renewal FAFSA on the web as early as Oct.
+1 of each year.

 Grants: A grant is a type of need-basedFinancial aid that is need-based depends on your financial situation.
 Most government sources of financial aid are need-based. aid that does not have to be repaid.
 Your financial needThe difference between the COA and the EFC is the student's financial need - the gap between the cost of attending the school and the student's resources.
 The financial aid package is based on the amount of financial need.
 The process of determining a student's need is known as need analysis. is determined by the FAFSA.
 Many federal, state and institutional grants are available at UNT.